njchakathon2020/okta-system-api/README.md

     Input: It must be a valid userId.

-    Response: On successful request, Okta sends an email to the user with a recovery token to complete the revovery transaction.
+    Response: On successful request, Okta sends an email to the user with a recovery token to complete the recovery transaction.

    */users/{userId}/forgotPassword*